ZahirRussell/volunteer-network/README.md

 ![](https://ibb.co/7z1n9rn)
 # [Volunteer Network](https://volunteernetwork-mern.web.app/)

 This is a network of volunteer activities website.
-Volunteer Network provides a platform for enroll users to any volunteer event.
+Volunteer Network provides a platform for enrolling users in any volunteer event.

 ### Features